Biloxi Hit and Run Accident Damages

 Non-economic damages are more difficult to recover and not as easily identified as economic damages.
 A jury may also evaluate these damages in a person’s injury case.
 It is important to consult a car accident lawyer who could help a person pursue compensation for all damages that a plaintiff may have available under the law.

 Non-economic damages include physical pain and suffering, inconvenience, mental anguish, worry, emotional distress, and the loss of society and companionship.
 Loss of consortium occurs when a spouse, child, parent, or custodial parent is severely injured in an accident and is no longer able to perform the services that he or she provided before the accident.
 Bystander injuries occur when a person sees a loved one injured in a car accident when he or she was not physically injured.
-This is a different type of non-economic damage that may be available for the emotional shock caused by witnessing a loved one being seriously injured or killed.
+This is a different type of non-economic damage that may be available for the emotional shock caused by witnessing a loved one being severely injured or killed.
 Injuries to reputation, disfigurement, physical impairment, embarrassment, and loss of enjoyment of life are additional examples of non-economic damages that can be recovered.
-As a seasoned attorney could explain, Mississippi allows a person to collect a maximum of one million dollars for non-economic damages.
+As a Van Cleave seasoned attorney could explain, Mississippi allows a person to collect a maximum of one million dollars for non-economic damages.

 Punitive damages might be awarded in a hit-and-run crash if it can be shown that the at-fault driver acted with gross negligence.
 This negligence must amount to reckless disregard for the safety of others.
 Punitive damages are an amount of money determined by the jury to punish the defendant for their misconduct to deter him or her from committing the same act.